 Home Dashboard

-A mobile-first home control app that ties smart lights, a media PC, weather, shopping, and todos into one swipe-navigable surface.
+A mobile-first home dashboard that brings smart lights, a media PC, weather, shopping, and todos into one simple interface.

 Under the hood — for the technical folks